inklabs/kommerce-core/CONTRIBUTING.md

 * Sign the [Contributor License Agreement](https://www.clahub.com/agreements/inklabs/kommerce-core).
 * Push your changes to a topic branch in your fork of the repository.
 * Submit a pull request.
-* After feedback has been given we expect responses within two weeks.
+* After feedback has been given we expect a response from you within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.